webix-hub/docs/data/file_manager/configuration.md

 });
 ~~~

+###Removing an action

 To remove an existing action, you can call the api/link/ui.proto_remove.md method for it:

 ~~~js
 actions.remove("upload");
 ~~~

+###Customizing the Actions menu

-It is possible to customize the Actions menu with the help of **menuFilter** function that can filter menu items before showing a menu on the page.
+It is possible to customize the Actions menu with the help of the **menuFilter** function that can filter menu items before showing a menu on the page.

 ~~~js
 view:"filemanager",